Xentrk/x3mRouting/README.md

 Detailed descriptions and usage examples of each method are listed in the **x3mRouting Methods** section below.

 ## Project Development
-I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic in developing the project.
-Amazon Prime, BBC, Hulu and Netflix block known VPN servers.
+I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media services in developing the project and included these in the usage examples below.

+Please beware that Amazon Prime, BBC, Hulu and Netflix block known VPN servers.
 If you want a VPN provider who can circumvent the VPN blocks, see my blog post [Why I use Torguard as my VPN Provider](https://x3mtek.com/why-i-use-torguard-as-my-vpn-provider) to learn more.

-If you have found domain names or AS Numbers that work for a streaming service you provided, please let me know by creating an issue and I will update the README.md with the information.

 ## x3mRouting Project Code Files
 The installation script **install_x3mRouting.sh** will display a menu with the options to install, update the current installation or remove the project from the router.
 The following table lists the files that will be downloaded for each method.